jmestret/SQANTI-SIM/README.md

 ## <a name="steps"></a>SQANTI-SIM steps

-The SQANTI-SIM pipeline consists mainly in 3 different stages: (i) simulate data, (ii) reconstruct the transcriptome with your pipeline and (iii) evaluate the performance of the transcript reconstruction pipeline.
+The SQANTI-SIM pipeline consists mainly in 3 different stages: (i) simulate data, (ii) reconstruct the transcriptome with your pipeline and (iii) evaluate the performance of the transcript reconstruction pipeline. `sqanti_sim.py` is a wrapper script with modules that are assumed to be run in the following order: classif, preparatory, sim and eval.
+The 3 first modules will simulate the data and the last module would generate the evalution report.

 ### <a name="classif"></a>Classification

-First, we must generate our transcript index file with all the transcripts form the reference annotation GTF classified in SQANTI3 structural categories
+**sqanti-sim classif** classifies all the transcripts from the reference annotation GTF in its potential SQANTI3 structural categories.
+It outputs a transcript index file with the structural annotation of each transcript and its SQANTI3 structural category.
+The transcript index file prefix is `_index.tsv`.

+The user must

 ```
 usage: sqanti_sim.py classif [-h] --gtf GTF [-o OUTPUT] [-d DIR]